-In Canada, our winters are long, and our summers can seem way too short, but that doesn't mean that we don't feel the heat for at least a few months every year.
+In Canada, our winters are long, and our summers can feel way too short, but that doesn't mean that we don't feel the heat for at least a few months every year.

 During that time, it's vital that you know how to cool down a dog and prevent them from overheating.

-Even indoor temps will soar, so be aware of how the temperature in your house, your car, and outside are affecting your dog.
+Even indoor temps will soar, so be aware of how the temperature and humidity in your house, your car, and outside are affecting your dog.

 Do Dogs Overheat Easily?